websapdev/front/README.md

 ```

 `npm start` uses `next start -p $PORT`, so set `PORT` as needed in your hosting environment.

+Vercel deployments use the included `vercel.json` to run `npm run build` and serve the default `.next` output directory without any custom paths.

 ## Tests and linting